View All Our Beans…

 What purpose do inoculants serve?

-Inoculants contain bacteria that colonize the roots of legumes, stimulating the formation of nitrogen-producing nodules, where atomospheric nitrogen can be "fixed" into a nutrient form usable by plants.
-(To learn more, see our Inoculant Tech Sheet )
+Inoculants contain bacteria that colonize the roots of plants in the legume (bean) family, stimulating the formation of nitrogen-producing nodules, wherein atomospheric nitrogen can be "fixed" into a nutrient form that is usable by plants.
+(To learn more, see our Inoculant Tech Sheet.)

 Why is bean seed color important?